Countless supplements on the market claim to offer a quick way to lose excess weight.

 - Abdominal distension.

-Guar gum is a type of fiber that can be effective in reducing snacking between meals and lowering overall calorie intake.
+Guar gum is a type of fiber that can reduce snacking between meals and lower overall calorie intake.

 Forskolin is a compound extracted from the Coleus forskohlii plant.

 How it works: Forskolin claims to help you lose weight by reducing your appetite, improving metabolism, and increasing the breakdown of fat in your body.